 - 1. After examining the course objectives, it is fine to ask how a field trip could serve to accomplish the stated objective.
-If you are able to arrive at a well established conclusion, then begin to do the necessary research needed for a successful field trip. - 2.
-Submit, in writing, your field trip request to the Head of Grammar School at least two weeks prior to the trip.
+If you are able to arrive at a well established conclusion, then begin to do the necessary research needed for a successful field trip. - Submit, in writing, your field trip request to the Head of Grammar School at least two weeks prior to the trip.
 State your objective for the course and how the field trip will help you to meet or enhance this objective.
 Once permission has been granted then proceed. - a) Take a pre-trip to make yourself aware of what is available at the location.
 A parent can make this trip for you and make the necessary observations.
 Unless this pre-trip has taken place it will be a rare exception that the trip will be approved.
-The school will cover the expense of a pre-trip visit. - b) Careful notes will be required so that a worksheet can be created in advance of your trip.
-This worksheet needs to require participation on the students' part as they proceed throughout the trip (fill in the blank, general observations, listings, etc.). - c) Turn in a copy of the worksheet to the Head of Grammar School a minimum of one day before the trip.
+The school will cover the expense of a pre-trip visit. - b) Careful notes will be required so that an engaging activity (worksheet, scavenger hunt, etc) can be created in advance of your trip.
+This activity needs to require participation on the students' part as they proceed throughout the trip to help keep them engaged the entire trip (fill in the blank, general observations, listings, etc.). - Turn in a copy of the activity to the Head of Grammar School a minimum of one day before the trip.
 A copy of the post-visit assessment must also be turned in to the Head of Grammar School. - d) When the students return to school, they will be graded on what they have learned.
 This assessment needs to be measurable and recorded in the grade book. - e) A small written report evaluating the success of the trip and any other suggestions that would help in subsequent years must be turned in to the Head of Grammar School.
 This should be done within one week of the field trip.
 If this report is not turned in, the field trip will not be approved for the upcoming year.